Fruit & Vegetable Benefits, Growing Tips & Recipes

 C. Benefits of Growing Your Own Bananas

-Growing your own bananas isn’t just about the fruit – though that’s a pretty sweet perk.
+Growing bananas at home is actually not just about getting the fruit – though that’s definitely a nice benefit.

 Preparing Your Garden